-Local SEO matters.
+Local SEO matters

-91% of participants in BrightLocal’s latest survey of consumer behavior said that they use Google when they look for a local business.
+91% of participants in a BrightLocal survey of consumer behavior said that they use Google when they look for a local business.
 47% said that reputation was the most important factor in their choice of a doctor or dentist, and online reviews were one of the most important ways they determined reputation.

 It’s worth keeping in mind that most doctors don’t have a strong online presence — many don’t even have a website.
 This means that review sites are often the only source of information people have when looking for a doctor.

-Essential steps to local SEO
+Essential steps to local SEO for health professionals

 First, of course, you must have a website.
 This is essential for a strong local online presence because this is the only part of your online presence that you can actually control.
-Don’t think that avoiding having an online presence means you won’t show up for searches, though.
+Maybe you intentionally avoided having an online presence; this does not mean you won’t show up for searches, though.

 If your current website is responsive and complete, check these important elements:

 Make sure that your physical address is completely clear, preferably in the format you’d use to address and envelope.
 People looking for a medical facility will generally be shown the one nearest to their location, so it’s critical that Google knows where your facility is.

 Make sure that you’re listed in local directories, and that your online listings have your current address.
 This is evidence for the search engines that you really have the location your website claims you have.
 It also helps to demonstrate your authority and position in the community.

-- Is your content locally relevant?
 Include your city name in your content when it’s relevant.
-We’re not saying, “We are your Kansas City chiropractor for all your Kansas City chiropractor needs.”
+We’re not saying, “We are your Fayetteville chiropractor for all your Fayetteville chiropractor needs.”
 We’re saying you should mention local areas and events, towns and city names, and so forth when it makes sense to do so.

-- Do you have local links?
-If you can gain high quality links from local domains, you should.
+If you are able to gain high quality links from local domains, you should.
 Ask for a web link when you speak locally.
 Check lists of local health practitioners and make sure you’re on those lists, with a link back to your website.
 Add links to your website when you create or update your profile on the websites of local organizations.

 Make sure that you have just one account for each of your locations and that all the information is up to date and correct.
 Make sure that your address at GMB matches your address at your website, too.

 Local SEO relies on making sure that the search engines understand your exact location.
 But that just tells Google where you are.
 Google still has to decide whether to offer you to a nearby searcher, or to offer your competitor.
-Having the best possible website is still essential.